tarhelypark/wordpress-brute-protect/README.md

 * apache_logs: where to find apache logs
 * apache_logs_pattern: pattern for finding logs in format for glob
 * deny_cmd: command from deny an IP address
-* apache_logs_start_last: true if old logs not processed and start from the end of all log file.
+* apache_logs_start_last: true if old logs NOT processed and start from the end of all log file.
 False for process all logs from the begining.
 Only affect the first run of the script.
+Usefull on working systems with large log files.
+If false first run can take long time!
+* whitelist: script will not deny this IP addresses
 * exclude_names: exclude log files with names specified here

 ## TODO